-This year, online holiday sales are expected to reach a record $136 billion, with Cyber Monday making up a considerable part of that.
-Whether you have a brick-and-mortar store and website or sell exclusively online, putting in place Cyber Monday strategies is crucial for driving sales during the holiday season.
+This year, online holiday sales are expected to reach a record $1.2 trillion globally.
+And as the pandemic shifts preferences toward online shopping, Cyber Monday is set to be bigger than Black Friday.
+Whether you have a brick-and-mortar store and website or sell exclusively online, adopting Cyber Monday strategies is crucial for driving sales during the holiday season.

-Ecommerce giants like Amazon and Walmart might receive the most media coverage around Cyber Monday, but that does not mean they are the only retailers making sales.
-With a little planning, small retailers can implement Cyber Monday strategies for a profitable shopping holiday.
-If you’re reading this after Cyber Monday, that’s OK.
-It’s never too early to start preparing for next year.
+Ecommerce giants like Amazon and Walmart might receive the most media coverage around Cyber Monday, but with a little planning, small retailers can implement Cyber Monday strategies for a profitable shopping holiday, too.

 1. Make a Great Offer for Cyber Monday